cbzehner/launchpad/README.md

 The backend consists of a primary API endpoint and secondary services, each of which handles a specific task.

-PostgreSQL is used as the primary database.
+Postgres is used as the primary database.

 ### Security